S e e w a l d' s A r t G a l l e r y

 "I believe my skills have improved significantly since attending the classes.
 I find that my approach to "artistic" photography is very much different than before and even snapshots and vacation photos taken since the classes now have more 'punch'."

-Photo copyright and courtesy of John Pohlman, '05
+Photo copyright and courtesy of student John Pohlman, '05

 We learned in a classroom setting on Day I how to successfully design an image and what the many varied elements are that will make or break it.
 And although we can now 'professionally critique' a 'piece of art', we have yet to hone these new skills under Seewald's critical tutelage in the field and make them ourselves.